 Similar to the annotation in the literature review, the interview results show that abortions and miscarriages negatively impact integration, as they are associated with trauma and depression (1 expert).
-One expert in general notes that if women have had many abortions, she suspects human trafficking.
+One expert in general notes that if women have had many abortions, human trafficking is suspected.
 Some SoTs also decide to abort because they do not want to be a single mum (1 expert).